open-mmlab/mmcv/docs/tensorrt_custom_ops.md

 <h3>Description</h3>

-Filter out boxes has high IOU overlap with previously selected boxes or low score.
+Filter out boxes has high IoU overlap with previously selected boxes or low score.
 Output the indices of valid boxes.
 Indices of invalid boxes will be filled with -1.

 <h3>Parameters</h3>